Back

 White skin cancer

-We differentiate between basal cell carcinomas, spinocellular carcinomas, Bowen’s disease and precursors known as actinic keratoses.
+There are various forms of non-melanoma skin cancer.
+We distinguish, among other things, between basal cell carcinomas, squamous cell carcinomas, Bowen’s disease, and precancerous lesions, known as actinic keratoses.

 If a conspicuous skin change is discovered, the dermatologist usually takes a small tissue sample.
 Depending on the type of skin cancer, an appropriate therapy is recommended.
 In the case of white skin cancer, these range from superficial therapies using creams, photodynamic light therapy or cryotherapy (icing) to surgical removal.
 When a melanoma is diagnosed, it is always necessary to surgically remove the skin cancer with a safety margin.